 It’s autumn in Seoul, and I haven’t got a chance to get a picture of the fall foliage yet.
 So, on Wednesday at 1:30 pm after my Korean lesson finished, I started my journey to discover the beauty of Autumn in Seoul.
-My plan was to visit Changdeokgung palace.
-My Seonsaengnim was kind enough to accompanied me on my trip.
+My plan was to visit Changdeokgung Palace.
+My Seonsaengnim was kind enough to accompany me on my trip.
 When we came across the Cheonggyecheon stream, she told me that there would be a lanterns festival along the river starting from 4th to 20th November and it’s 1.2km long.

 On our way, I saw a strange looking tree with lots of yellow flower in front of Jogyesa temple.
 It was a diversion to my original plan, but I couldn’t ignore it, so I stopped by for a visit.
 But It’s worth it, the temple surrounded by beautiful flowers and two dragons were guarding the place, with both covered with flowers.

 My teacher has an urgent thing to do at home and couldn’t accompany me any longer.
 Before leaving me, she told me on the direction toward my ultimate goal, and I felt relief knowing that the route wasn’t complicated.

 The short history of the temple found at the right corner of the temple’s gate written in Korean, English, Chinese and Japanese.